-Sometimes performed to symbolize the joining together of the two families into one united family.
-More often it is to symbolize the union of two individuals becoming one in commitment, a unity candle is a more recent tradition.
+A unity candle is a more recent tradition that is sometimes performed to symbolize the joining together of the two families into one united family.
+More often, a unity candle symbolizes the union of two individuals becoming one in commitment.

-An alternative to the unity candle is the ever popular Sand Ceremony.
-It offers a visually poignant moment that can be personalized and kept for years to come as a whimsical keep sake.
+An alternative to the unity candle is the popular sand ceremony.
+It offers a visually poignant moment that can be personalized and kept for years to come as a whimsical keepsake.

 18) Rustic Flower Girl Basket

-Another item that can be easily over looked is the flower girl’s basket.
+Another item that can be easily overlooked is the flower girl’s basket.
 I love the cute rustic nature of the one below, which can be used after the wedding as a decor item in your home.

 19) Loose Silk Rose Petals

-One you have the flower girl’s basket, don’t forget to fill it up with loose silk rose petals.
+Once you have the flower girl’s basket, don’t forget to fill it up with loose silk rose petals.
 For venues that don’t allow real rose petals to be scattered, they are a great alternative.

 20) Ring Bearer Pillow